Music City Miracle: The play

-The kickoff return play was named "Home Run Throwback" by the Titans and was developed by special teams coordinator Alan Lowry.
+The kickoff-return play was named Home Run Throwback by the Titans and was developed by special teams coordinator Alan Lowry.
 He had learned the play in 1982 as a member of the Dallas Cowboys coaching staff, watching SMU execute a similar kickoff return to score the winning touchdown in the final seconds of its game at Texas Tech.
-The Titans had practiced the play once a week during the regular season.
+The Titans had practiced the play once per week during the regular season.
 The practices usually involved starting kick returner Derrick Mason; however, he had suffered an injury earlier in the playoff game and was unavailable for the final seconds.
-The second option for the play, Anthony Dorsett, was also unavailable for the play due to cramps.
-As a result, the Titans put in Isaac Byrd as their main option to retrieve the lateral pass, with Kevin Dyson trailing behind him.
-As one of the team's leading wide receivers, Dyson rarely practiced with the special teams unit and was unfamiliar with the layout of the play.
-As a result, head coach Jeff Fisher called him over before the play and gave him a brief summary of what to expect.
+The second option for the play, Anthony Dorsett, was suffering from cramps and was also unavailable for the play.
+As a result, the Titans designated Isaac Byrd as their main option to retrieve the lateral pass, with Kevin Dyson trailing behind him.
+As one of the team's leading wide receivers, Dyson rarely practiced with the special-teams unit and was unfamiliar with the layout of the play.
+Head coach Jeff Fisher briefed Dyson just before the play.

 After observing Frank Wycheck playing a throwing game during downtime at practice, Titans offensive coordinator Les Steckel had designed an option pass play with Wycheck in mind.
 The Titans ran that play against the Atlanta Falcons during the 1999 regular season, and Wycheck threw a 61-yard touchdown pass.
 After the success of this play, Lowry assigned Wycheck to throw the lateral on Home Run Throwback.

-Meanwhile, because the Bills defense had accumulated a large number of injuries, their coaches asked for volunteers to cover the kickoff.
+Because the Bills defense had accumulated a large number of injuries, the team's coaches asked for volunteers to cover the kickoff.
 As a result, numerous defensive starters, who were inexperienced on special teams, were in the game on the play.
-Initially, the Bills planned on kicking the ball deep, but special teams coordinator Bruce DeHaven suggested that the Bills attempt a pooch kick, in which the ball is kicked higher and shorter than a regular kickoff to limit the opportunity for a runback.
+Initially, the Bills planned on kicking the ball deep, but special-teams coordinator Bruce DeHaven suggested a pooch kick, in which the ball is kicked higher and shorter than in a regular kickoff to limit the opportunity for a runback.

-Steve Christie executed the pooch, and the kick was fielded by Lorenzo Neal.
-Neal handed the ball backwards to Wycheck.
+Steve Christie executed the pooch and the kick was fielded by Lorenzo Neal, who handed the ball backward to Wycheck.
 Bills defenders converged on Wycheck on the right side of the field, breaking their running lanes in the process.
 As devised, Wycheck threw the ball across the field to Dyson.
 As Dyson caught the ball, the momentum of the play abruptly shifted to the left, catching every Bills defender except Christie out of position.
 Dyson thus had an open path in front of him and ran 75 yards into the end zone for the go-ahead touchdown with three seconds remaining.

 Dyson and Byrd are deep.
 Taken by Neal.
 He gets it to Wycheck, Wycheck – that looked like a forward pass!
 Taken by Dyson.
 Dyson's down the sideline – Dyson's going to go all the way!
 And there is no flag!